-This year at the Venice Biennale, the Polish Pavilion go back to the basics and listens to the universe as it speaks to us in the language of architecture.
+This year at the Venice Biennale, the Polish Pavilion goes back to the basics and listens to the universe as it speaks to us in the language of architecture.
 The Amplifying Nature exhibition, created by the CENTRALA architecture studio, Iza Tarasewicz and Jacek Damięcki, opened to the public on 26th May 2018.

 Amplifying Nature is a concept that is supposed to reconstruct the planetary imagination of architecture.
 The causal aspect of nature, the material basis of biological existence, has been removed from the view of construction for living, working and resting.
 The Amplifying Nature project stands for the opposite: the transcorporeality of architecture, meaning that processes involved in the reproduction of the planet as we know it mediate the social routines in the form of buildings we inhabit.
 The universe speaks to us in the language of architecture.